ferjm/ferjm.github.io/_posts/2021-05-10-wpe-webkit-android.markdown

 # How it looks

-An image is worth a thousand words.
+A picture is worth a thousand words.
 This is how it currently looks running on an Android phone:

 <div style="text-align:center;">
     <video controls src="/content/videos/2021/05/wpeandroid_may.mp4"></video>